waleedrizwan/FXCMPY_Automated_Trading/README.md

 # FXCMPY_Automated_Trading

-Uses the FXCM python API to exectue trades without user intervention, Deployed using the free Demo account Applies the Renko MACD forex trading strategy to generate signals and execute trades automatically
+Uses the FXCM python API to exectue trades without user intervention

+Deployed using the free Demo account

+Applies the Renko MACD forex trading strategy to the following currency pairs:EUR/USD,GBP/USD,USD/CHF,AUD/USD,USD/CAD to generate signals and execute trades automatically in the demo account